 Although God is eager and swift to answer prayers, yet He does not answer all prayers.
 Even though God is a very loving Father, yet He is not a sentimental or effusively emotional being who can be swayed, persuaded or influenced by mere gesticulations, loud cries, screaming or shouting in prayer.

 We can never exert any control upon God or manipulate Him to answer our prayers through our vain repetition, desperation, gesticulation or posture in prayers.

-God cannot be hurried, compelled or driven to answer our prayers by simply increasing the volume or intensity of our prayers, by hiring or gathering more people to pray with or for us, or by going to a certain sacred or hallowed place to pray.
+God cannot be hurried, compelled, or driven to answer our prayers by simply increasing the volume or intensity of our prayers, or by hiring or gathering more people to pray with or for us, or by going to a certain sacred or hallowed place to pray.